buddybuild-public/gitbook-plugin-edit-link/README.md

               `fa fa-edit` (a [FontAwesome](http://fontawesome.io/icons/)
               icon).
 - `label`:    The label for the button.
 Defaults to `Edit This Page`.
-- `title`:    The title for the button (tooltip popup text on mouseover).
+- `aria`:     The ARIA label for the button.
 - `position`: The position of the button in the toolbar, `left` or `right`.
 Defaults to `left`.